-If the date search parameter is missing (see Section 3.81.4.1.2.1), the Audit Record Repository shall return HTTP response code 400 - Bad Request.
+If one of the "date" search parameters is missing (see Section 3.81.4.1.2.1), the Audit Record Repository shall return HTTP response code 400 - Bad Request.

-If the specified search parameters do not result in any matching audit message, the Audit Record Repository shall return either HTTP response-code 404 (not found) with the suggested reason-phrase "No Audit Message found", or an empty FHIR bundle.
+If the specified search parameters do not result in any matching audit message, the Audit Record Repository shall return HTTP response of success 200, with an empty FHIR bundle.

-If the requested data size is excessive, the Audit Record Repository may respond with HTTP 206 Partial Content.
+If the requested data size is considered excessive by the Audit Record Repository, it may respond with HTTP 206 Partial Content.
 If the response is 206 Partial Content, then the response body may contain a subset of the messages that match the search request.

 Other HTTP response codes may be returned by the Audit Record Repository, indicating conditions outside of the scope of this transaction, for example, 401 - Authentication Failed might be returned if Audit Record Repository is grouped with the Kerberized Server Actor in the EUA Profile.
+See ITI TF-2x: Z.7 for further details.